Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Development of a DBN-based model for cryptocurrency price prediction

-For the purpose of predicting price directions of altcoins, three distinct categories of features are investigated to analyse their impact on the prediction accuracy of our proposed model.
-Figure~\ref{fig:con_model} presents the conceptual framework of our proposed cryptocurrency price prediction model that explains the structure of the selected groups of features, which we demonstrate here.
+To predict cryptocurrency price directions, we analyse several feature categories to assess their impact on the model's accuracy.
+Figure~\ref{fig:con_model} presents the conceptual framework of our proposed cryptocurrency price prediction model, illustrating the structure of the selected feature groups.
+Our framework incorporates three key types of features: